jimmyangel/sampleterrain/README.md

 Performance note: For large files, it is better to explicitly specify level of detail as the default 'sampleTerrainMostDetailed' can be very slow.

-**NOTE:** Currently Cesium has an issue running in Node.js applications.
-The dependencies have been temporarily updated to point to Cesium branch in jimmyangel/cesium repo.
-See Cesium [issue 8559](https://github.com/AnalyticalGraphicsInc/cesium/issues/8559)

 ### Install
 ```
 npm install sampleterrain